 - Individual employee cash compensation in excess of $100,000 per year, and

 - Qualified sick and family leave wages covered by sections 7001 and 7003 of the Families First Coronavirus Response Act (FFCRA).

 If you don’t want to make permanent changes to your client’s Chart of Accounts to accommodate these restrictions, you’ll need to export your transaction details to a spreadsheet to confirm you’re within the 60 percent range, excluding monthly salaries over $8,333.33, with a cap of $15,385 if an 8-week covered period applies, or $46,154 if a 24-week covered period applies, with a total for each salary over $100,000.

 When your client is applying for loan forgiveness

 Remember, accountants may not submit an application for loan forgiveness on behalf of their clients.
 Accountants should be aware of this limitation and ensure that an authorized representative of the borrower understands his or her obligation to complete, review, and certify to the contents of any loan forgiveness application.

-At the end of the 8-week period after disbursement, your client may apply for loan forgiveness.
+At the end of the loan forgiveness covered period, your client may apply for loan forgiveness.

-- Create a Profit and Loss Statement for your client’s 8-week period.
+- Create a P&L statement for your client’s covered period.